 What We Do

-The goal of Chancellery (Academic & International) is to support the realisation of the vision and objectives for learning and teaching, international and academic performance contained in Growing Esteem 2015-2020.
+The goal of Chancellery (Academic) is to support the realisation of the vision and objectives for learning and teaching, and academic performance contained in Advancing Melbourne.
 Our leadership and team can be found on the Leadership page.

-The Academic & International portfolio sits alongside other divisions (Research, Policy & Projects, Engagement, Administration & Finance and Chancellery Operations) within Chancellery.
+The Academic portfolio sits alongside other divisions (Research and Enterprise, Strategy and Culture, Operations) within Chancellery.

 We are responsible for setting and overseeing: